Seteeri/Particle/snippets/notes/PARTICLE.md

     4. Command/History

   * Supporting Structures
-    * Implement spatial index
+    * Implement AABB
     * Implement treemap as alternative to graph?
       * Sunburst, conetree, etc.
       * See 'A Visual Survey of Tree Visualization'

+  * Use special printing for control characters like enter etc.
+    * newline ("^J"), return ("^M") or TAB ("^I")

+  GET TO HERE =------------------------------------------------------------

-  * Auto-pack strings
+  * Auto-pack strings [Later]
     * Upon char, make string, until non-char
       * Do NIL to create new list
     * When user marks part of string, break it down by spaces into words/chars
     * Mark word/chars with tags

-  * Use special printing for control characters like enter etc.
-    * newline ("^J"), return ("^M") or TAB ("^I")

-  GET TO HERE =------------------------------------------------------------

   * Lists
     * Differentiate colors for tagged and untagged data?